canonical/operator/README.md

 However, that may mean that you have to set up all sorts of State and mocks so that the right preconditions are met and the event is emitted at all.

-However if you attempt to run that event directly you will get an error:
+If for whatever reason you don't want to do that and you attempt to run that event directly you will get an error:
 ```python
 from scenario import Context, State
 Context(...).run("ingress_provided", State())  # raises scenario.ops_main_mock.NoObserverError